Muhammad famously denied that Jesus Christ ever died, instead saying that "it was only made to appear so", and "Allah raised Him up to himself":

 Verse 15 says that though the chosen seed will "crush (the serpent's) head", the serpent would "bruise His heel" - that is, victory achieved in spite of anguish.

-When Christ died, and rose from the dead, He ultimately conquered death (1 Corinthians 15:20-28), which crushed the head of the serpent:
+When Jesus Christ died, and rose from the dead, He ultimately conquered death (1 Corinthians 15:20-28), which crushed the head of the serpent:

 Hebrews 2:14